 Experienced session vocalist and instrumentalist in Nashville, TN.
-Available for hire to record guitar tracks as well as lead vocals and/or harmonies as well as guitar tracks.
-Riley played alongside country music legend Keith Urban at the age of 16 on the American Country Awards on FOX.
-When Riley was 18 he was part of the Top 24 of American Idol Season XIV.
+Available for hire to record guitar tracks as well as lead vocals and/or harmonies as well as any lead or rhythm guitar tracks.
+Played alongside country music legend Keith Urban at the age of 16 on the American Country Awards on FOX.
+At 18, was part of the Top 24 of American Idol Season XIV.
 Currently touring and booking sessions.

 10 Reviews - 1 Repeat ClientEndorse Riley Bria